JDACS4C-IMPROVE/Singularity/README.md

 ./setup
 ```

-3. To customize your setpup modify the config in *config/improve.env* to change the workspace and data directory.
+3. To customize your setup modify the config in *config/improve.env* to change the workspace and data directory.

 ## Build and Deploy model images ##